 Era is a Minnesota native who was raised in Seattle and graduated from the University of Washington.
 Era lives with her husband, daughter, and son in South Seattle and loves Latin music, new recipes, dark chocolate, and fiction from around the world.

 Favorite Place on Earth: Palenque, Mexico

-Favorite dish: Asopao de Pollo con Guandules
+Favorite International Dish: Asopao de Pollo con Guandules

-Ellen Frierson, Manager of Community Programs
+Ellen Frierson, Manager of Education Programs

 Other Languages Spoken: German and Spanish

 Next Place I’d Like To Go: Turkey, Hungary, Namibia, Nepal, Morocco, Bangladesh, Japan, and everywhere else…